 image 39

-Due to Van Buren’s status as the co-founder of the Democratic Party, many believed that the former President would get the nomination a third time.
-That is until the Texas issue was brought up and with Van Buren living in New York, if he supported annexation he would not only lose his home state but other Northern states which was strongly against slavery expansion.
+The Texas issue was brought up during the convention and with Van Buren living in New York, if he supported annexation he would not only lose his home state but other Northern states which were strongly against the expansion of slavery.

-On the other hand, Southern Democrats like former Vice President, John C. Calhoun and former President, Andrew Jackson were firmly in support of acquiring Texas and this led to neither Van Buren, Buchanan or Cass having enough votes to get the nomination.
-In response, a compromise or Dark Horse candidate needed to be found in order to break up the deadlock.
+On the other hand, Southern Democrats like John Calhoun and Andrew Jackson were firmly in support of acquiring Texas and this led to none of the candidates having enough votes to get the nomination.
+In response, a compromise candidate was needed in order to break up the deadlock.

 NPG NPG 2019 14 1

-The Democrats would soon find their Dark Horse in the form of James Knox Polk, a little-known former Speaker of the House who initially planned to run for the Vice-Presidency in this election.
-He was a good friend of Andrew Jackson, so much so that Polk was given the nickname “Young Hickory”.
+The Democrats would soon find a Dark Horse Candidate in the form of James Knox Polk, a little-known former Speaker of the House and Governor of Tennessee who initially planned to run for the Vice-Presidency in this election.
+Polk was also a good friend of Andrew Jackson, so much so that Polk was given the nickname “Young Hickory”.

-Polk like so many others around this time believed in the idea of ‘Manifest Destiny’ aka the belief of expanding the size of the U.S. from sea to shining sea.
-In order to quiet down the growing anger that Northerners were having over this support for Texas annexation Polk proposed the idea of bringing in the Oregon territories as free states thereby keeping the balance when it came to the number of free and slave states in the U.S.
+Polk, like so many others around this time believed in the idea of ‘Manifest Destiny’ aka the belief of expanding the size of the U.S. from sea to shining sea.
+In order to calm down the Northerners who were against Texas annexation, Polk proposed the idea of bringing in the Oregon territories as free states thereby keeping the balance when it came to the number of free and slave states in the U.S.

 The Liberty Party